brunogabriel/brunogabriel.github.io/about.md

 Approved in some master degrees programs like PG/EEG in Instituto Tecnológico de Aeronáutica (ITA).

-Knowledge in Object-oriented programming, agile methodologies and mobile and web development.
+Knowledge in Object-oriented programming, agile methodologies and mobile/web development.

 Some technologies:

 * Java and Kotlin (Web and Mobile);